Akahori000/Ultrasound-Medial-Epicondyle-Avulsion-Dataset/README.md

 # Ultrasound-Medial-Epicondyle-Avulsion-Dataset

-This dataset consists of ultrasound images from 16 current and former baseball players (8 normal, 8 with avulsion), aged between 18 and 36.
+This dataset comprises ultrasound images from 16 current and former baseball players (8 normal and 8 with avulsion), aged between 18 and 36 years.
-Pixel-wise annotations are provided in `.bmp` format.

 <br>